getify/foi-lang/README.md

 }
 ```

-The `?as` operator corresponds to the `as` type annotation keyword.
-It's a boolean operator that returns true if a value/expression matches the indicated type.
+The `?as` operator corresponds to the `as` type annotation keyword; it's a boolean operator that returns `true` if a value/expression matches the indicated type, `false` otherwise:

 ```java
 def age: 42;